ferrandisme/promptya/README.md

-# PromptYa v1.0.1
+# PromptYa v1.0.2

 PromptYa is a FullStack project created with NextJS.
+It uses MongoDB for storage.

 Developed by [Adrian Ferrandis](https://ferrandis.me).